Admitted Student Information

 Washington University does not require interviews as part of the admissions application process, however students will have a chance to sign up for an interview with the Sam Fox School’s Undergraduate Admissions Counselor after the program.

 WashU is closely tracking the spread of COVID-19 (novel coronavirus).
-Please visit the WashU Emergency Management website for the latest updates.
+Please visit the WashU COVID-19 website for the latest updates.

-The program fee is adjusted for the summer 2020 programs includes tuition, access to the Adobe Creative Cloud software, and all materials which will be shipped to each student.
+The program fee for the summer 2021 programs includes tuition, access to the Adobe Creative Cloud software, and all materials which will be shipped to each student.

 Materials for both Architecture Discovery Program and Portfolio Plus Program are included in the cost of tuition.
 Materials will be provided to each student by mail (UPS) in advance of the start of the program.
 The mailing address submitted on the Registration Forms will be used to mail materials to each student.
 PO Boxes are not allowable for use as a mailing address.